An innovative writing program for Florida Keys high school students

 “Island in the Works”

 Daily classroom exercises will be paired with visits to local historic sites such the Ernest Hemingway Home & Museum.
-Students will picnic and write beneath the pines at Fort Zachary Taylor State Park, and investigate rare archival material at the Monroe County Public Library.
-Site-specific writing exercises will take participants from the Atlantic Ocean to the Gulf of Mexico, and as far west as Fort Jefferson and Dry Tortugas National Park during a special daylong excursion into the dynamic natural landscape that has inspired countless writers.
+Students will picnic and write beneath the pines at Fort Zachary Taylor State Park and investigate rare archival material at the Monroe County Public Library.
+Site-specific writing exercises will take participants from the Atlantic Ocean to the Gulf of Mexico and as far west as Fort Jefferson and Dry Tortugas National Park during a special daylong excursion into the dynamic natural landscape that has inspired countless writers.
+View the sample itinerary from 2019.